typescript-jp/typescript-jp.dev/content/blog/meetup-002-report/index.md

 - Speakers: [Nobuhiko Sawada](https://twitter.com/nobuhikosawai), [Quramy](https://twitter.com/Quramy) from FiNC Technologies
 - Slide: https://quramy.github.io/gql-ts-talk/#slide=1

-This meetup was sponsored by FiNC Technologies.
-FiNC Technologies is a startup that focuses on the combination of health care and AI.
-If you interested in FiNC, please see the [website](https://company.finc.com/).
+This meetup was sponsored by [FiNC Technologies](https://company.finc.com/) and speakers talked about FiNC and technologies they used.

 Quramy talked about GraphQL and TypeScript.
 First, he introduced what is GraphQL.
 Second, he showed 3 tips of TypeScript and GraphQL client dev.